czbiohub/realtime-covid19-tracking/documents/Plan_for_modeling_in_the_Bay_Area.md

 ## Computational setup

-- Data
-- Transmission model
-- Likelihood
-- MCMC or other algorithm - usually out of the box
-- Prediction

 ## Quaestions to address

 - Predictions about COVID and hospitalizations
+- Predictions about how long shelter-in-place needs to be in place
+- Estimate real-time reproductive number before and after shelter-in-place
+- Cross-jurisdictional transmissions based on genomic data
+- Estimate ratio of introduced vs local transmission over time

 - Side project on impact for healthcare by reducing load not just by COVID:
   - Impact on influenza